"What if I give it all away?"

 • Disclaimer of an inheritance is a transfer.

 • What if the money runs out during a penalty period?
-The law prohibits a nursing home from discharging a person unless there is an appropriate plan of care for that person.
+If the person who made the gift is in a nursing home, that person should not actually suffer and the nursing home may instead try to pursue whoever received the gift.
+That's because the law prohibits a nursing home from discharging a person unless there is an appropriate plan of care for that person.
 In other words, it is not legal to "dump" a nursing home patient by the curb whether or not (s)he can pay for the room and whether or not Medicaid is paying.
 See http://www.CTElderLaw.org for more on nursing home residents' rights.
-Nor does Connecticut have any law requiring a person's children to foot the bill for a parent's care or to take the parent back into the child's home.
 In addition, by law, states must have rules to prevent "undue hardship" to an applicant for Medicaid who is ineligible for benefits because of a transfer.
 State regulations say that the Department of Social Services may require you to show that:

 • The nursing home has threatened to evict you (the person who made the transfer).